creativcoder/avrow/README.md

 }

 ```
-For simple and native Rust types, avrow provides a `From` impl for Avro value types.
-For compound or user defined types (structs, enums), one can use the `serialize` method which relies on serde.
+For simple and native Rust types, avrow provides a `From` impl to convert to Avro value types.
+For compound or user defined types (structs or enums), one can use the `serialize` method which relies on serde.
 Alternatively, one can construct `avrow::Value` instances which is a more verbose way to write avro values and should be a last resort.

 ### Reading avro data